Chaotic diffusion of the fundamental frequencies in the Solar System: Parametric fitting

 The diffusion of the frequencies is quantified by the increasing $\sigma_0^2$, which is closely linked to their distribution variance.
 As the exponents $b$ of the power laws in Table \ref{table:params_fit} are different from unity, the chaotic diffusion of the fundamental frequencies turns out to be an anomalous diffusion process.
-Interestingly, all the inner frequencies clearly undergo subdiffusion, that is the exponent of the power law $b$ is smaller than 1 ($b = 1$ corresponding to Brownian diffusion).
-Therefore, an extrapolation of the variance of the inner frequencies based on the assumption of linear diffusion over a short time interval would generally lead to its overestimation over larger times.
+Interestingly, all the inner frequencies clearly undergo sub-diffusion, that is, the exponent of the power law $b$ is smaller than 1 ($b = 1$ corresponding to Brownian diffusion).
+Therefore, an extrapolation of the variance of the inner frequencies based on the assumption of linear diffusion over a short time interval would generally lead to its overestimation over longer times.
 On the contrary, the exponents $b$ are either smaller or larger than unity for the outer frequencies.
-It should be noted that, because the variations of the outer frequencies are very small, the value of the corresponding exponents $b$ might be overestimated due to the finite precision of frequency analysis.
+It should be noted that, because the variations in the outer frequencies are very small, the value of the corresponding exponents $b$ might be overestimated due to the finite precision of FA.